-7. Interoperability: The data entered into your accounting software can be productively used by various business applications in HR, sales, shipping and other key business sectors.
+The data entered into your accounting software can be productively used by various business applications in HR, sales, shipping and other key business sectors.
 Conversely, you may want your accounting program to draw information in from other software products.
-That's why you'll want to check on an accounting program's ability to interoperate with other software before deciding on whether to purchase it.
+That's why you'll want to check on an accounting program's ability to interoperate with other software before deciding which Accounting Software to purchase.